zSnout/v8/src/content/ithkuil/07-transrelative-cases.md

 4. **@¹She** is running.
 5. **@¹The machine** throws **@²a ping-pong ball** **@³at him**.

-You probably have zero experience right now, so guess the case of each highlighted noun, but don't worry about getting them wrong.
+Try guessing the Case of each highlighted noun.
+Since you don't have that much experience with Case yet, don't worry about getting them wrong.

 > @details Answers and explanations
 >